oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 * Full stack development

 **Suggested milestones**
-1. Implement an “image placeholder” component in rich-text editor fields for an exploration, and implement a new role for artists that gives them permissions to contribute images to these image placeholders (or replace existing images).
+1. Implement an "image placeholder" component in rich-text editor fields for an exploration, and implement a new role for artists that gives them permissions to contribute images to these image placeholders (or replace existing images).
 1. Implement a single common view for all explorations that lists all open image requests.
 The creator of the exploration should be able to flip a setting, which would either enable or disable image placeholders within their exploration to be displayed in the common view.
 This common view must be accessible to all, and should be easily reachable from the creator/learner dashboards.
-Suggestions for images would happen through this view.
+Suggestions for images would be submitted through this view.
 1. Implement a suggestion-based approach to suggest an image for a placeholder.
 This will enable all users to contribute an image to the lesson.
 The suggested images should appear on the feedback tab of the exploration creation page (this is exploration specific, and should not be reachable by all).
 The artists/editors of the exploration should be able to review the suggestion, and if the image is accepted, the suggested image should be added to the exploration.

 ***

 ### 1.2.
-Real-Time measurement of exploration effectiveness
+Real-time measurement of exploration effectiveness
 We want to provide creators meta-analysis for the improvements they make to their explorations.
 This gives them confidence in following through with our suggested improvements, and allows them to quantitatively understand the effectiveness of their explorations.

 **Open Questions**: